-These gluten-free, vegan pecan cookies are thick and chewy with crispy edges.
+These vegan pecan cookies are thick and chewy with crispy edges.
 They’re chocolaty and sweet with the right hit of saltiness too.
-These dairy-free, egg-free, grain-free cookies are perfect for a nutritious dessert or after-school treat.
+These gluten-free, vegan cookies are perfect for a nutritious dessert or after-school treat.

-I used maple syrup to sweeten these cookies.
-Maple syrup adds a relatively neutral sweetness that doesn’t overpower the flavour of the pecans so it’s perfect for this recipe.
+I used maple syrup to sweeten these vegan pecan cookies.
+Maple syrup adds a relatively neutral sweetness that doesn’t overpower the flavor of the pecans so it’s perfect for this recipe.

-Almond butter gives these cookies a satisfying, chewy texture.
+Almond butter gives these maple pecan cookies a satisfying, chewy texture.
 You can substitute any other nut or seed butter you prefer.
 Just be sure that it doesn’t contain any added sugar or salt.

 This recipe calls for coconut flour and I don’t recommend substituting any other flours.
 Coconut flour is much more absorbent than most flours so substitutions really don’t work.